 Danish Club Team – Flying Circus (2005 – 2009)

 How did I end up in Denmark?
-I wanted to do my graduate degree abroad so I completed my MLISc (that is a Masters of Library and Information Science) in Copenhagen, Denmark at the Royal School of Library and Information Science.
+I wanted to do my graduate degree abroad so I completed my MLISc (that is a Masters of Library and Information Science) in Copenhagen, Denmark at the Royal School of Library and Information Science (now part of the University of Copenhagen).
 Shortly after arriving, I joined up with the Copenhagen Flying Circus team.
 My first e-mail with Thor got me excited, and when I met the rest of the Open, Mixed and Women’s teams I was psyched to be playing as a grad student with such a fun team.
-The team is very social, hosting a number of parties and events during the year, including “circus camp”.
+The team was very social, hosting a number of parties and events during the year, including “circus camp”.
 After most practices you can find a fair number of the players at a cafe near the fields sharing stories and a couple rounds of øl (beer).
 They play year round, too, indoors on courts at a sports facility and outdoors on grass or at the beach.
 If you want to find out more their is a Flying Circus page on Facebook.

 In Denmark the Ultimate scene is pretty good and the level of play is very competitive.
 Denmark’s team is currently ranked 7th (WFDF) in the world, which is just behind Canada (1), USA (2), Australia (3), Sweden (4), Japan (5) and Finland (6) in the 2010 standings.
 In the city of Copenhagen you can find a number of competitive clubs: Copenhagen Flying Circus, KFK, Spinners, Ragnarok (though they are more north of the city) and USG Cut ‘n Move.
 Additionally, you can find teams in the other major cities including Århus, Aalborg and Odense .
 If you are looking for an international competition to mix it up with the Danes on the field you can put a bid in at a number of great tournaments throughout the year.
 Kong Volmer is a yearly indoor tournament hosted by Ragnarok that attracts a number of European teams, and Wonderful Copenhagen which is held in the spring attracts dozens of clubs from around the world, including from here in the US.
 They also have the Danish National Championships, but, sorry, you have to be on a Danish team to play.
 The picture to the left is of the 2006 team that I played with in the Danish Nationals.